NuSkooler/enigma-bbs/UPGRADE.md

 ```
 * The module export `registerEvents` has been deprecated.
 If you have a module that depends on this, use the new more generic `moduleInitialize` export instead.
 * The `system.db` `user_event_log` table has been updated to include a unique session ID.
 Previously this table was not used, but you will need to perform a slight maintenance task before it can be properly used.
 After updating to `0.0.9-alpha`, please run the following: `sqlite3 db/system.db DROP TABLE user_event_log;`.
 The new table format will be created and used at startup.
+* If you have art configured for message conference or area selection via the `art` configuration value, you will need to include a `show_art` menu reference.
+Defaulted to `changeMessageConfPreArt` for conferences and `changeMessageAreaPreArt` for areas & included in the example `menu.hjson`.

 # 0.0.7-alpha to 0.0.8-alpha